feedback-house/developer-portal/docs/api-area-update-or-create.md

 #### `active` [{`true`,`false`}]

-This fileld defines if the Area is active or not.
+This field defines if the Area is active or not.
 Valid options are `true`, `false`.

 This field is not required, if not provided defaults to `active`.